 Agricultural firm Kakuzi PLC is bullish on the long-term growth prospects of its products.

-Wilson Odio, the Kakuzi assistant general manager in charge of corporate affairs, told Khusoko that the company is looking for profitable growth and will be expanding its diversified portfolio of agricultural products.
+Wilson Odio, the Kakuzi assistant general manager in charge of corporate affairs, told Khusoko that the company is looking for profitable growth and will expand its diversified agricultural product portfolio.

 The Nairobi Securities Exchange-listed Kakuzi firm revealed its plans as an indication that it has resolved alleged human rights abuse issues that cost it KSh1.1 billion in legal fees and payments to the victims in Kenya and Malawi.